tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VFCC.md

 ## Fuel Cell (.vfcc)

-The fuel cell component file contains the input data for a single fuel cell
+The fuel cell system file contains the input data for a single fuel cell system

 **Example:**